-We call for the Charter of the United Nations to be amended as follows to include a new responsibility for the Trusteeship Council:
+The Parliament calls for the Charter of the United Nations to be amended as follows to include a new and explicit responsibility for the Council:

-Under current law and governance, future generations are as disenfranchised as the residents of territories held under UN Mandate at the time of adoption of the Charter, yet they will be affected by decisions and actions in which they have no agency.
-It should be the new and extended purpose of the Trusteeship Council to serve as Advocate for Future Generations in all UN Actions and decisions adopted under Conventions and Agreements ratified and recognized by the United Nations.
+Under current law and governance, future generations will be profoundly affected by decisions and actions in which they have no agency.
+It should be the new and extended purpose of the Trusteeship Council to serve as Advocate for Future Generations in all actions and decisions adopted under Conventions and Agreements ratified and recognized by the United Nations.

 The Parliament of the World's Religions acknowledges it is situated on the traditional homelands of the Bodéwadmik (Potawatomi), Hoocąk (Winnebago/Ho’Chunk), Jiwere (Otoe), Nutachi (Missouria), and Baxoje (Iowas); Kiash Matchitiwuk (Menominee); Meshkwahkîha (Meskwaki); Asâkîwaki (Sauk); Myaamiaki (Miami), Waayaahtanwaki (Wea), and Peeyankihšiaki (Piankashaw); Kiikaapoi (Kickapoo); Inoka (Illini Confederacy); Anishinaabeg (Ojibwe), and Odawak (Odawa).